 However, before I 'bore you to tears' with some of the achievements I am most proud of, here is a brief background to the start of my life.
 I was born back in 1946 and lived at 77a Replingham Road in an area of London called Southfields (to be exact 77a was above the co-op for those that remember it).
 I lived there until I was 22 and so did most of my growing up around the Battersea, Putney Wandsworth and Wimbledon areas.

 I shared my formative years with my older brother Geoff, that's the two of us on his wedding day (I am on the right).
 My first School was Riversdale School in Southfields, then later I went to the brand new Elliott Comprehensive School, up on Putney Common.
 Old Elliott pupils might like to know there is a fascinating website that I manage (link in on Services page).
-When I left school, I first worked for Decca in Queenstown Road, located in what was then the 'rough end' of Battersea What an education that was for a young man,talk about the 'swing sixties'!
+When I left school, I first worked for Decca in Queenstown Road, located in what was then the 'rough end' of Battersea.
+What an education that was for an impressionable young man,talk about the 'swing sixties', but I learnt a lot including how to fight people bigger that you!

 Around that time, my good mate Don Freeman introduced my to the world of 'motor cycles' and my projected carrier in the world of electronics, started to move irrevocably towards the wonders of the combustion engine.
 It would take a few more years before motor vehicles became my life, but they did (although electronics would remain a hobby throughout).
 I stayed with electronics for a bit longer, joining Redifon (part of the Redifusion Group) at Wandsworth, around 1965.
 I then worked for DER at the Mitcham Depot and CES (Part of Philips) as a service engineer.
 I then married my first wife Barbara, left home and we moved down to Portscatho in Cornwall.